- AI technology in healthcare

 For example, AI is already being used to more accurately detect diseases such as cancer in their early stages.
 According to the American Cancer Society, most mammograms give false results.
 One in two healthy women are being told they have cancer.
 Using AI, mammograms can be viewed and translated 30 times faster with 99% accuracy, reducing the need for unnecessary biopsies.

 AI in healthcare is a pervasive technology that can be successfully applied at different levels, depending on the complexity of the development.

 AI is solving routine paper, managerial, administrative processes that take time for doctors and nurses.

 Remote monitoring.
 According to Accenture, artificial intelligence and machine learning can help meet 20% of all clinical requirements by reducing unnecessary clinic visits.
 At the same time, it is possible to reduce the number of readmissions to hospitals by 38%.

 As AI in healthcare improves, patients will take more and more responsibility for their treatment.
-Already, successful developments are being applied in such complex fields of medicine as oncology, cardiology, or neurology.
+Already, successful developments are being applied in such complex fields of precision medicine as oncology, cardiology, or neurology.
 For example, clinicians can be virtually close to their patients and observe certain conditions without personal visits.